FALL WORKSHOP — Writing into Silence: A MemoryWorks Workshop for Asian Pacific Diasporic Writers

 Registration Closed

-FALL WORKSHOP—Writing into Silence: A MemoryWorks Workshop for Asian Pacific Diasporic Writers
+FALL WORKSHOP — Writing into Silence: A MemoryWorks Workshop for Asian Pacific Diasporic Writers

-from $385.00
+from $500.00

 (Photo by Chris Gaul)

-Each week, I will share with you some of the memory work practices that emerged in the making of my book, Accomplice to Memory, and we will draw inspiration and example from other Kaya Press authors and API diasporic writers of how to write into the silences of the past, the disappearances of the present, and the imagined possibilities of the future.
+Each week, I will share with you some of the memory work tools and practices that emerged in the making of my book, Accomplice to Memory, and we will draw inspiration and example from other Kaya Press authors and API diasporic writers of how to write into the silences of the past, the disappearances of the present, and the imagined possibilities of the future.
 I will offer creative research exercises and guided writing provocations, and provide a safe and supportive virtual space to write together and workshop your writing with others.
-Whether you are just beginning to ask questions of your past, or you already have a project underway, you will leave this workshop with new tools and writing on the page.
+Whether you are just beginning to ask questions of the past, or you already have a project underway, you will leave this workshop with new tools and writing on the page.

 Registration Options (choose one from the drop-down menu below):